Pippadi/combadge/software/tools/soundClips/README.md

 In this project, sound clips generally reside as header files with large arrays of data points.

 First, ensure that your clip is adequately loud and well-cropped with a tool like [Audacity](https://www.audacityteam.org).
+Also ensure the [ffmpeg](https://ffmpeg.org/) tool is installed where the script can find it.

 Next, check the sample rate in your [`config.h`](/software/combadge/config.h) in the `SAMPLE_RATE` definition.
 Also note the bitness defined with `sample_t` (e.g. `int16_t` is 16-bit).